nestjs/docs.nestjs.com/content/techniques/sql.md

 }
 ```

 > info **Hint** Note that the `Sequelize` instance is used only to start the transaction.
-However, to test this class it would be necessary to mock the entire `Sequelize` object (which exposes several methods).
-Hence, it's recommended to create a helper factory class (e.g., `TransactionRunner`) and define an interface with a limited set of methods required to maintain transactions.
-In this case, mocking these methods would become pretty straighforward.
+However, to test this class would require mocking the entire `Sequelize` object (which exposes several methods).
+Thus, we recommend using a helper factory class (e.g., `TransactionRunner`) and defining an interface with a limited set of methods required to maintain transactions.
+This technique makes mocking these methods pretty straightforward.

 #### Migrations

 [Migrations](https://sequelize.org/v5/manual/migrations.html) provide a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.
 To generate, run, and revert migrations, Sequelize provides a dedicated [CLI](https://sequelize.org/v5/manual/migrations.html#the-cli).

-Migration classes are separate from Nest application.
-Their lifecycle is maintained by Sequelize CLI.
-Therefore, you are not able to leverage the dependency injection and any other Nest specific feature.
-To learn more about migrations, follow the guide in the [official documentation](https://sequelize.org/v5/manual/migrations.html#the-cli).
+Migration classes are separate from the Nest application source code.
+Their lifecycle is maintained by the Sequelize CLI.
+Therefore, you are not able to leverage dependency injection and other Nest specific features with migrations.
+To learn more about migrations, follow the guide in the [Sequelize documentation](https://sequelize.org/v5/manual/migrations.html#the-cli).

 #### Multiple databases